-Putin’s forces ‘destroy’ city of Bakhmut - follow live
+Putin’s drone attacks leave Odesa without power - follow live

-Ukraine-Russia news – live: Putin’s forces ‘destroy’ city of Bakhmut
+Ukraine-Russia news – live: Putin’s drone attacks leave Odesa without power

 ‘The occupiers actually destroyed Bakhmut, another Donbas city that the Russian army turned into burnt ruins’, says Zelensky